psonic/crystal_dream_machine/README.md

 └── output/                              # Generated magic
     └── crystalpy_YYYYMMDD_HHMMSS.mp4   # Your creation
 ```

-## 🎬 Output Formats

-- **MP4 H.264** - Universal compatibility
-- **WhatsApp Optimized** - Perfect for social sharing
-- **Instagram Stories** - 9:16 vertical format
-- **Custom Resolutions** - Adapt to your needs

-## 🔧 Technical Sorcery

-### Core Technologies
-- **OpenCV** - Computer vision magic
-- **NumPy** - Mathematical spells
-- **Librosa** - Audio analysis rituals
-- **Perlin Noise** - Organic movement generation
-- **SVG/PDF Processing** - Vector magic handling

-### Performance Optimization
-- **Multiprocessing** - Parallel crystal energy
-- **Memory Management** - Efficient mystical calculations
-- **H.264 Encoding** - Optimized output compression
-- **Grid-based Noise** - Smooth organic deformations

-## 🌙 The Philosophy

-*"In the convergence of technology and mysticism, we find new forms of expression.
-Each frame is a meditation, each movement a journey through the digital dimensions that mirror the flowing essence of the Natisone."*

-Natisone Trip isn't just a video generator—it's a **digital journey** that transforms static images into **living, breathing entities**.
-The organic deformations mirror the natural flow of the sacred river, while the audio reactivity connects your visuals to the universal rhythm that flows through all things.

 *Born from the creative collaboration of Alex Ortiga (logo design), TV Int (mystical textures), and Iaia & Friend (ice video backgrounds) - united by the flowing waters of the Natisone.*